-However, you will need to show some type of income, such as welfare, disability or unemployment benefits, backed by bank statements, investment statements, or other documents showing sources of income.
+You may be wondering if you can get a personal loan when you're unemployed.
+The answer is yes, you can apply for a personal loan even if you don't have a job.
+However, you will need to provide some type of income, such as welfare, disability or unemployment benefits, backed by bank statements, investment statements, or other documents showing sources of income.
 Each interested direct lender will contact you and invite you to complete your loan application.

 These requests ask about your monthly income, including your source.
 If your income meets or exceeds the lender's minimum requirement, you may qualify for a loan.
-All of the loan matching services we review here state that you must provide some proof of income to get a loan.
+All of the loan matching services state that you must provide some proof of income to get a loan.
 This could be a pay slip, a series of canceled benefit checks, or proof of income from regular annuities or pensions.

 If you can't provide any proof of income, you'll have to look for an alternative loan source.
 Secured loans generally don't require you to provide proof of income as they require a guarantee to get the loan.
 Having a bad credit history shouldn't prevent you from getting approved for a loan, even if you're out of work right now.
 Some lenders may offer higher interest rates to unemployed personal loan borrowers because of the perceived additional risks of lending to someone who is unemployed.
 It's important to look around and determine which personal loan, if any, is best for you.
 The biggest benefit of getting a personal loan when you're unemployed is that it compensates for the loss of your salary.